proxsee/sdk-cordova/README.md

 - **Enter event**: The user approaches the beacon or enters the virtual beacon (geo-fence) circular boundary.
 The ProxSee SDK sends check-in information to the central platform when an enter event is detected.
 - **Exit event**: The user moves away from the beacon or exists the virtual beacon (geo-fence) circular boundary.
 The ProxSee SDK sends check-out information to the central platform when an exit event is detected.

 Along with monitoring the beacons/virtual beacons, the ProxSee SDK also queries the central platform for tag information associated with a beacon/virtual beacon and automatically loads and caches information about nearby beacons/virtual beacons.

 The ProxSee SDK allows your application to:

 - **Listen For and Receive Tag Changeset Notifications**: Your application can listen for and receive tag changeset notifications sent by the ProxSee SDK.
 You can update the tags and positional information associated to a beacon/virtual beacon through the ProxSee Admin Portal without having to update your ProxSee SDK or the physical, deployed beacons.
+See [Handle Tag Changeset Notifications](#handle-tag-changeset-notifications).
-- **Turn Monitoring On/Off**: The ProxSee SDK monitors beacons/virtual beacons, broadcasts check-ins/check-outs, send tag changeset notifications, and update metadata.
-At any point in your application, you can turn on or off the ProxSee SDK, which turns on or off monitoring.
+- **Start/Stop the ProxSee SDK**: The ProxSee SDK monitors beacons/virtual beacons, broadcasts check-ins/check-outs, send tag changeset notifications, and update metadata.
+At any point in your application, you can start/stop the ProxSee SDK, which in turn stops/starts monitoring.
+See [Start/Stop the ProxSee SDK](#start-stop-the-proxsee-sdk).
-- **Send Metadata**: You can send additional information about a user such as account information and user IDs to the ProxSee SDK.
+- **Update Metadata**: You can send additional information about a user such as account information and user IDs to the ProxSee SDK.
 When the ProxSee SDK receives metadata it associates it with the user's check-ins, which helps you identify users and devices among the collected data.
+See [Update Metadata](#update-metadata).

 ### Key Concepts

 #### Beacon